-On some sites, you may want certain users to be able to access restricted content.
+On some sites, you may want specific users to be able to access restricted content.
 For example, you might want to create a membership site and only allow paying members to access your courses, videos, or other premium content.

-It used to be that creating a membership website took a long time, and it required a lot of work.
+It used to be that creating a membership website took a long time, and required a lot of work.
 Back then, you had to figure out how to manage users, set up memberships, decide how to receive payments, and more.

 Thankfully, there are some impressive membership plugins for WordPress that make setting up your membership site super easy.